Karen Horney: Theoretical orientation

-Those in The Cultural School of thought are Horney, Erich Fromm, Harry Stack Sullivan, Clara Thompson, and Abraham Kardiner.
-Horney is often classified as neo-Freudian but may also be seen as neo-Adlerian (Ansbacher, 1979), although it is contended that neither Horney nor Adler directly influenced one another (Mosak, 1989).
+Those in The Cultural School of thought include Horney, Erich Fromm, Harry Stack Sullivan, and Clara Thompson.

+Horney is often classified as neo-Freudian but may also be seen as neo-Adlerian (Ansbacher, 1979), although it is contended neither Horney nor Adler directly influenced one another (Mosak, 1989).

 Early life

 Horney was born Karen Danielsen on 16 September 1885 in Blankenese, Germany, near Hamburg.
 Her father, Berndt Wackels Danielsen (1836–1910), was Norwegian but had German citizenship.
 He was a ship's captain in the merchant marine, and a Protestant traditionalist (his children nicknamed him "the Bible-thrower", as he did indeed throw Bibles).

 Her mother, Clotilde, née van Ronzelen (1853–1911), known as "Sonni", was also Protestant, of Dutch origin.
 She was said to be more open-minded than Berndt, and yet she was "depressed, irritable, and domineering toward Karen".

 Karen's elder brother was also named Berndt, and Karen cared for him deeply.
 She also had four elder half-siblings from her father's previous marriage.
 However, there was no contact between the children of her father's two marriages.

 Horney kept diaries beginning at the age of thirteen.
 These journals showed Horney's confidence in her path for the future.
 She considered becoming a doctor, even though, at that time, women were not allowed to attend universities.
 According to Horney's adolescent diaries her father was "a cruel disciplinary figure," who also held his son Berndt in higher regard than Karen.
 Instead of being offended or feeling indignation over Karen's perceptions of him, her father brought her gifts from far-away countries.
 Despite this, Karen always felt deprived of her father's affection and instead became attached to her mother.

-From roughly the age of nine Karen became ambitious and somewhat rebellious.
-She felt that she could not become pretty, and instead decided to vest her energies into her intellectual qualities — despite the fact she was seen by most as pretty.
+From roughly the age of nine, Karen became ambitious and somewhat rebellious.
+Contrary to the way others viewed her, she felt she could not become pretty, and instead decided to vest her energies into her intellectual qualities.
 At this time she developed a crush on her older brother, who became embarrassed by her attentions — soon pushing her away.
 She suffered the first of several bouts of depression — an issue that would plague her for the rest of her life.

 In 1904, when Karen was 19, her mother left her father (without divorcing him), taking the children with her.